akorn/zfsbackup/README.md

 one of downloads.
 The one for downloads shouldn't have the post-xfer exec directive.

+### Encryption

+Can't be reasonably supported at this layer; if you need encrypted backups, use something like Borg or Attic.

 ### GNUisms, zsh

 The scripts were written to be run on Linux, with zsh.
 I have no interest in